-Though the “high-wheeled” or “penny-farthing” bicycle had been all the rage since its 1869 premier, it was a dangerous and unwieldy contraption.
-By the 1880s, the more rider friendly “safety-bicycle” with a rear wheel that was similarly sized as the front and chain driven by a crank replaced the imminent head-injury machine that was the high-wheel.
+Though the “high-wheeled” or “penny-farthing” bicycle had been all the rage with sporty types since its premier, it was a dangerous and unwieldy contraption.
+By the 1890s, the more rider-friendly “safety-bicycle” with equal- sized wheels and a chain driven by a crank, replaced the imminent head-injury machine that was the high-wheel.

 On Christmas Eve, 1890, future Indianapolis Motor Speedway pioneer Arthur C. Newby, along with Edward C. Fletcher and Glenn G. Howe established the Indianapolis Chain and Stamping Company to cash in on the growing bicycle craze.

 The three entrepreneurs set up shop on the second floor of 26 E. South Street, relocated to West Maryland Street three years later before constructing their first building in 1895.
 The building at 241 W. Georgia Street, employed 500, produced two-thirds of the bicycle chains used in America by 1904, and was approximately where Exhibit Hall E is currently in the Indianapolis Convention Center.